JoelKong/Resume-Analyzer/README.md

 1. **Frontend** polls to return an insight summary if available via useEffect whenever a user uploads a file.
 2. **Lambda** meant for ingestion reads from the SQS queue in the background, downloads and validates the S3 file via a set of rulesets from the chain of responsibility design pattern
 3. **Lambda** calls the AI to generate resume insights and transitions the RDS file status to PROCESSED.
 If any errors occur in between, state will be transitioned to INVALID.
-Note that state machine will account for retrying for transient errors like database downtime.
+Note that state machine will account for retrying for transient errors like database downtime via SQS.
+If message fails 3 times, it gets sent to a SQS dead letter queue for further analysis later on.
 4. **Lambda** meant for API endpoints successfully polls and fetches the completed insights from RDS to return to the user.
 5. **Cloudwatch** handles logs for the API request.